GerHobbelt/cef-wiki/GeneralUsage.md

   * **TID\_FILE** thread is used in the browser process to interact with the file system.
   * **TID\_RENDERER** thread is the main thread in the renderer process.

-Due to the multi-threaded nature of CEF it’s important to use locking or message passing to protect data members from access on multiple threads.
-The IMPLEMENT\_LOCKING macro (deprecated -- see below) provides Lock() and Unlock() methods and an AutoLock scoped object for synchronizing access to blocks of code.
+Due to the multi-threaded nature of CEF it’s important to use message passing or locking to protect data members from access on multiple threads.
 The CefPostTask family of functions support easy asynchronous message passing between threads.
 See the “Posting Tasks” section for more information.

 The current thread can be verified using the CefCurrentlyOn() function.
-The cefclient application uses the following defines to verify that methods are executed on the expected thread.
-With trunk revision 1769 (on Google Code) and newer these defines are included in the [include/wrapper/cef\_helpers.h](https://bitbucket.org/chromiumembedded/cef/src/master/include/wrapper/cef_helpers.h?at=master) header file.
+The CEF sample applications use the following defines to verify that methods are executed on the expected thread.
+These defines are included in the [include/wrapper/cef\_helpers.h](https://bitbucket.org/chromiumembedded/cef/src/master/include/wrapper/cef_helpers.h?at=master) header file.

 ```
 #define CEF_REQUIRE_UI_THREAD()       DCHECK(CefCurrentlyOn(TID_UI));